Type introspection: Python

+Further, Python type hints can be accessed at runtime and can be used by libraries such as Pydantic for serialization and validation, and FastAPI for dependency injection and API schema generation.

 Ruby

 Type introspection is a core feature of Ruby.
 In Ruby, the Object class (ancestor of every class) provides Object#instance_of? and Object#kind_of? methods for checking the instance's class.
 The latter returns true when the particular instance the message was sent to is an instance of a descendant of the class in question.
 For example, consider the following example code (you can immediately try this with the Interactive Ruby Shell):